-Be careful when lifting.
-When lifting heavy materials, make sure to bend your knees and keep your back straight, while pulling in your stomach muscles.
-Also, hold the object close to your body as you stand up.
-This will lessen the strain on your back, and put more pressure on your legs.
-Do not bend over from the waist and do not twist your body while lifting!
+- When lifting heavy materials, make sure to bend your knees and keep your back straight, while pulling in your stomach muscles. - Hold objects close to your body as you stand up.
+This will lessen the strain on your back, and put more pressure on your legs. - Do not bend over from the waist and do not twist your body while lifting!